-- Having an inquiring mind – clinical coders are like detectives!
-We often need to ask the right questions when interrogating a medical record while gathering information from a number of different sources, and then piece it all together to tell the story.
+- having an inquiring mind - clinical coders are like detectives!
+We often need to ask the right questions when 'interrogating' a medical record while gathering information from a number of different sources.
+We then piece it all together to tell the story.

 - Working well under pressure - hospitals are busy places and the coding department is no exception.
 Being able to effectively manage your workload and produce coded clinical data on time is essential for the delivery of patient care.